citygml4j/ade-xjc/resources/doc/README.txt

 !app.name! ensures that the resulting JAXB classes are correctly derived from and related to the CityGML, GML and xAL JAXB classes shipped with citygml4j, and thus that they can be directly used with the citygml4j library.
-The citygml4j library needs to be on your classpath in order to use the compiled classes in your application.
+The citygml4j library needs to be on your classpath in order to use the generated classes in your application.

 !app.name! is part of the citygml4j project.